trychlos/pwix-accounts-manager/README.md

     - amInstance: the `amClass` instance
     - id: the account identifier

-- `pwix.accounts_manager.feat.list`: list all accounts, with additional arguments as an object with following keys:
+- `pwix.accounts_manager.feat.list`: display all accounts, with additional arguments as an object with following keys:
-    - amInstance: the `amClass` instance

-- `pwix.accounts_manager.fn.getBy`: a server function which can be called without any current user, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance

 ## Configuration